epfl-si/wp-operator/README.md

 ### In a Pod

 This repository contains the [Dockerfile](./Dockerfile) and an example ([operator.yaml](./operator.yaml)) to deploy it in a cluster.

+Just run  `make` for help.
+Otherwise, use:
+  - `make image` to build a new (latest) image
+  - `make delete` (when needed) to remove previously installed operator
+  - `make deploy` to apply the new operator

+When in a development process, use `WP_OPERATOR_IMAGE_TAG=2024-000 make delete image deploy` to have a rapid cycle.

 Please note that our deployment is done by Ansible, so dive into [wp-ops] to find the latest version.

 ## Contributing